abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

 - `App__SelfUrl` points to the localhost with the port we expose `https://localhost:44353`.
 It must point to a **real DNS when deploying to production**.

 - `AuthServer__RequireHttpsMetadata` is the option for the **openid-provider** to enforce HTTPS.
-Since we are using isolated internal docker network.
-We want to use HTTP in the internal network communication without SSL overhead, therefore it is set to `false` by default.
+Since we are using an isolated internal docker network.
+We want to use HTTP in the internal network communication without SSL overhead; therefore it is set to `false` by default.

   {{ if Tiered == "Yes" }}

-- `AuthServer__IsContainerizedOnLocalhost` is the configuration to enable the **OpenIdConnectOptions** to provide different endpoint for the MetaAddress of the openid-provider and intercepting the URLS for *authorization* and *logout* endpoints.
+- `AuthServer__IsContainerizedOnLocalhost` is the configuration to enable the **OpenIdConnectOptions** to provide a different endpoint for the MetaAddress of the OpenID-provider and intercepting the URLS for *authorization* and *logout* endpoints.

 - `AuthServer__MetaAddress` is the `.well-known/openid-configuration` endpoint for issuing access_token and internal token validation.
 It is the containerized `http://bookstore-authserver` by default.